-If you find yourself unable to, at times, stop turning over the lies, snippets of conversation, unanswered questions, things that don’t add up, or visualizing the same devastating images over and over, know that although this can be agonizing, it is actually part of your healing process that will probably go on for some time.
+Obsessing over a partner’s infidelity is a natural response to the trauma of discovery.
+Most individuals find themselves unable, at times, to stop turning over in their minds the lies, snippets of conversation, unanswered questions and things that never added up.
+Re-visualizing the same devastating images of the affair couple together is also very common.
+Although this can be agonizing it is actually part of the healing process that will probably go on for some time.

-You might wonder how it can be part of healing if it feels like going over the same thing over and over again.
-There are many reasons why almost everyone obsesses after being traumatized.
-Here are a few common ones:
+It might feel strange to think of these sometimes excrutiating experiences as part of healing when it just feels like going over the same thing over and over again.
+However, there are many reasons why almost everyone obsesses after being traumatized.
+Here are a few common ones.

-You are trying to achieve emotional mastery over the trauma.
-From the outside this can appear to others like you are needlessly torturing yourself.
-It’s as if you are saying, “If I retraumatize myself, I am in control of it, rather than it being something that happened to me.”
+Obsessive thinking can also be about trying to achieve emotional mastery over the trauma.
+It’s as if the mind says, “If I re-raumatize myself over and over, then I am in control of it, rather than it being something that is happening to me.”

 So, those repetitive thoughts, questions and images are serving particular functions.
 But if one desires to truly heal, it is important to get help to move beyond this mode of experiencing.
 In my next post I will discuss different ways to deal with these disturbing experiences.